Wigner`s quantum phase-space current in weakly-anharmonic weakly-excited two-state systems: Wigner current patterns for Two-State Superpositions

 \subsection{Other Superpositions}

-Instead of changing the weighting angle dynamically, as in the Rabi-scenario depicted in Fig.~\ref{fig:SeveralRabiCycles}, we can also monitor the changes that arise when we change the weighting angle `by hand'.
-The topological nature of the stagnation points conserves the flow winding number in this case as well, see Fig.~\ref{fig:RosenMorse_ZoomIn}.

-Other superposition states, such as $\Psi_{1,2}$, can show symmetric flower petal arrangements, see insets in Fig.~\ref{fig:zeros_2nd_Excited_state}, which have recently been observed experimentally~\cite{Hofheinz_NAT09}.
-Fig.~\ref{fig:zeros_2nd_Excited_state} shows how the three different types of weakly anharmonic potentials give rise to flow patterns which generalise our previous discussions in sections~\ref{subsec:QualitativeAnharmonic} and~\ref{subsec_FerrisWheelEffect}.
+Other superposition states, such as $\Psi_{1,2}$, can show symmetric flower petal arrangements, see insets in fig.~\ref{fig:zeros_2nd_Excited_state}, which have recently been observed experimentally~\cite{Hofheinz_NAT09}. fig.~\ref{fig:zeros_2nd_Excited_state} shows how the three different types of weakly-anharmonic potentials give rise to current patterns which generalise our previous discussions in Sections~\ref{subsec:QualitativeAnharmonic} and~\ref{subsec_FerrisWheelEffect}.